nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 including hybrid implementations where multiple token kinds (fungible, non-fungible, non-transferable etc) are supported.

-Most of the entry points are batch operations that allow querying or transfer of multiple token types atomically.
+Most of the entrypoints are batch operations that allow querying or transfer of multiple token types atomically.

 Most token standards specify logic that validates a transfer transaction and can